ckormanyos/real-time-cpp/readme.md

 The `riscvfe310` target utilizes the SiFive RISC-V FE310 SoC on Spark Fun's commercially available _Red_ _Thing_ _Plus_ Board.
 The blue LED on port GPIO0.5 is toggled.

+Target `nxp_imxrt1062` runs on the Teensy 4.0 board from Spark Fun.
+The orange user-LED is toggled.

 For other compatible boards, feel free contact me directly or submit an issue requesting support for your desired target system.